 The EU taxonomy for sustainable activities and the EU Corporate Social Reporting Directive (CSRD) are placing new demands on companies’ annual reports that have already started affecting many organisations.
 While the hunt for new sustainability data is on, many people overlook the huge potential these data hold.
 Why not use these numbers more purposefully as a catalyst for your sustainable impact and growth?
 Your organisation’s sustainability performance data can help you tap into wider opportunities if you dig them out of your annual report and breathe life into them.

 EU taxonomy.
 CSRD.
 ESG factors.
 Annual reports.
 Sustainability indicators.
-If you are still reading this article, you are likely to be aware of the growing focus on EU’s new sustainability reporting standards, which makes your customers and investors inquire in new ways about your organisation´s sustainability performance and data.
+If you are still reading this article, you are most likely aware of the growing focus on the EU’s new sustainability reporting standards, which makes your customers and investors enquire in new ways about your organisation’s sustainability performance and data.

 At first glance, you would probably rather avoid having these kinds of complex and technical reporting obligations and assignments ending up on your desk, as they are often viewed as troublesome, and tedious.
-This is exactly why many people overlook the huge potential that the sustainability data hold for them!
+This is exactly why many people overlook the huge potential that sustainability data holds for them!

 We have seen much delay in translating sustainability ambitions into concrete actions.
 Governments and companies have talked about sustainability for a long time but, in reality, it seems like many of them have been waiting for ‘the other one’ to take the initiative.
 Companies have waited for a critical mass of customer demand to emerge, while customers have waited for the companies to deliver more sustainable products and services.
 However, it is no longer possible to wait and lose time.

-Your organisation’s sustainability performance data can help you to tap into wider opportunities if you dig them out of your annual report and breathe life into them.
-Here at Mannaz, we leave it to other specialists to calculate sustainability numbers.
-But we are experts at helping you navigate the sustainability landscape in a strategic manner, making sense of your data and utilizing them to prepare and develop your people, organisation, and business to comply with new sustainability requirements, to seize new market opportunities, and to achieve your sustainability goals.
+Your organisation’s sustainability performance data can help you tap into wider opportunities if you dig them out of your annual report and breathe life into them.
+At Mannaz, we leave it to other specialists to calculate sustainability numbers.
+But we are experts at helping you strategically navigate the sustainability landscape, making sense of your data and utilising them to prepare and develop your people, organisation, and business to comply with new sustainability requirements, seize new market opportunities, and achieve your sustainability goals.

 Besides the straightforward use of data to document and comply with the reporting requirements for sustainability, we would like to highlight 3 key ways to gain value from your company’s sustainability data:

-One of the places we experience this is in our collaboration with UN Global Compact Network Denmark, The Netherlands, Sweden and Norway on their TGE accelerator programmes, where we help companies who join to progress on the gender equality part of sustainability.
-Another typical experience come from our direct advisory and facilitator work with individual companies on their broader sustainability strategies.
+One of the places we experience this is in our collaboration with the UN Global Compact Network Denmark, The Netherlands, Sweden, and Norway on their TGE accelerator programmes, where we help companies who join to progress on the gender equality part of sustainability.
+Another typical experience comes from our direct advisory and facilitator work with individual companies on their broader sustainability strategies.

 If your organisation is managing a lot of customer projects, sustainability data can contribute to your project management by adding new indicators for performance.
 Aside from the traditional requirements for time, content, and resources on the project triangle, you can also create great value by approaching the project through a sustainability lens.
 If you ’double-click’ on the project triangle, you will already now see new requirements for what it means to deliver at the right time with the right content and the right amount of resources used.

 It is fair to say that sustainability is a constantly moving target.
-Requirements as well as solutions are continuously being developed, and you are likely to realise that your organisation needs new sustainability competencies.
-Lack of relevant competencies may result in a slow implementation of your strategy or the risk of non-compliance with regulatory requirements.
-At Mannaz we know how to help you utilize your data to inform and involve your employees on sustainable solutions and their potential value.
-We can also support you to find out your organisation’s sustainability competency needs and offer you a wide range of effective learning tools and approaches, tailored to upgrade your people’s skills and to take your organisation to the next level.
+Requirements, as well as solutions, are continuously being developed, and you are likely to realise that your organisation needs new sustainability competencies.
+A lack of relevant competencies may result in slow implementation of your strategy or the risk of non-compliance with regulatory requirements.
+At Mannaz we know how to help you utilise your data to inform and involve your employees in sustainable solutions and their potential value.
+We can also support you in finding out your organisation’s sustainability competency needs and offer you a wide range of effective learning tools and approaches, tailored to upgrade your people’s skills and take your organisation to the next level.